Xun Yu: In popular culture

 In Koei's video game Dynasty Warriors 7: Empires, fans voted in the Facebook and Twitter poll for one of the new officers to have the name Xun Yu.
 Xun Yu became a playable character in Koei's Dynasty Warriors 8: Empires.

 In Koei's Kessen II, Xun Yu plays a prominent role, although the character is portrayed as a woman who harbours a requited love for Cao Cao.
 In the visual novel and anime series Koihime Musō, Jun'iku (Xun Yu's Japanese name) also serves as a strategist to Sōsō (Cao Cao) and has a huge crush on her.

+In Wizards of the Coast's Magic the Gathering Card Game, Xun Yu has a Magic Card "Xun Yu, Wei Advisor" from a set called Portal Three Kingdoms.
+He is shown opening a container in his artwork and wearing traditional clothing for an advisor from the Han dynasty.
+His quote says, "A splendid talent, admired of all men!
+His folly lay in serving Cao Cao's Power."

+Xun Yu appeared in Total War: Three Kingdoms, serving under Han Fu before joining Cao Cao.